enso-org/enso/docs/style-guide/typescript.md

 before the definition of each new concept in a file.

 By the term "concept," we are referring primarily to a structure with a set of related implementations.
-However if the related implementations rely on some simple helper functions, these may also be defined in the same section.
+However, if the related implementations rely on some simple helper functions, these may also be defined in the same section.
 A section should have a header as follows.